chrisjfoss/Joseki-Trainer/README.md

 A desktop application to help learn Joseki and Fuseki through spaced repetition for the game of Go.

 This application is built on Electron and Vue and is in the early stages of development.
-Currently the focus is on getting the core functionality in place over making the UI look nice.

 ## Project setup